 The experimental (or empirical) probability of an event is an "estimate" that an event will occur based upon how often the event occurred after collecting data from an experiment in a large number of trials.
 This type of probability is based upon direct observations.
 Each observation in an experiment is called a trial.

-A survey was conducted to determine students' favorite brands of sneakers.
+Example: A survey was conducted to determine students' favorite brands of sneakers.

-Each student chose only one brand from the list of brands A, B, C, D, or E.
+Each student chose only one brand from the list of brands A, B, C, D, or E. What is the probability that a student's favorite sneaker was brand D?

 Sneaker